sofialaval/Kaggle_Competition-Prediction_of_Obesity_Risk/README.md

 # Prerequisites
 - The exploratory analysis is located in Code/EDA.ipynb.
 To run, install Jupyter Notebook.
 - The Catboost model is located in Code/KaggleModels.ipynb.
-To run, install Jupyter Notebook and then use pip install on the requirements in requirements.txt in the Code folder.
+To run, install Jupyter Notebook.

+Use pip install on the requirements in requirements.txt in the Code folder.